 CAC Florida Medical Centers (link opens in new window) have a coordinated, comprehensive, repeatable model for providing primary care to members.
 The Humana-owned centers give members access not just to a physician office, but to a multispecialty, patient-centered medical home where they can receive all of their recommended preventive care.
 With CAC Centers providing most of the care a member may need under one roof, the care is naturally coordinated, doctors work as teams when caring for patients, and members are less likely to slip through the cracks after they leave.

 One major barrier in the effort to refocus primary care comes from a lack of needed information.
-The system needs to arm providers with the necessary data to be fully informed about their patients’ health needs.
+The system needs to arm doctors with the necessary data to be fully informed about their patients’ health needs.
 When health professionals have the information they require about their patients from all parts of the healthcare system, no matter the setting, they can truly feel that they are part of a culture that breeds a sense of caring about what goes on in all of those settings.

 Continucare (link opens in new window) demonstrates how information systems can help transform primary care.
 Because the Humana-owned network provides pediatric, adult and geriatric care, it has adopted an inclusive approach to care for patients of varying ages and health needs, and it is intently focused on improving population health.
 In line with those goals, Continucare is implementing an electronic health records system to operate across all of the clinics, giving every facility access to needed patient records as well as the same scheduling platform and referral management system.
 Such standardization allows primary care professionals to get back to doing what they do best: focusing on keeping their patients well and keeping them out of the hospital.